OI-wiki/i18n/docs/ds/binary-heap.md

 ### Implementation

-We found that several operations described above mainly rely on two principles: upward and downward adjustment.
+We found that several operations described above mainly rely on two principles: upward and downward adjustments.

 Consider using a sequence $h$ to represent the heap.
 The two child nodes of $h_i$ are $h_{2i}$ and $h_{2i+1}$ , respectively, and $1$ is the root node: